rharding8-dot/Harding_Ryan_LMS/README.md

 # Harding_Ryan_LMS
-This is a simple java library management system designed to be operated in a GUI.
+This is a MySQL Java library management system designed to be operated in a GUI.